CSYClubIIITK/CTF-Guide/src/forensics/forensic-platforms.md

 Downloading Wireshark is easy.
 Visit their website and download the installer as per your OS.

 We will be using wireshark in the below example.

+Its highly recommended that you pay a visit to [https://www.wireshark.org/learn](https://www.wireshark.org/learn)

 #### WALKTHROUGH - WIRESHARK